zachbutton/crystalize.js/README.md

 ### Application state

 Suppose you're making a basic incrementer app in React, like the sort you see in tutorials.
-Except, you want to spice it up with add an "Undo" feature.
+Except, you want to spice it up with an "Undo" feature.

 ```javascript
 import { Crystalizer } from 'crystalizer.js';